gomesjj/gomesjj.github.io/_posts/2016-05-14-Want-a-USB-Ethernet-driver-for-ESXi-You-can-have-two.md

 I would like to acknowledge the help all the people mentioned on this post, knowingly or otherwise, provided me.
 Their efforts inspired me to try my hand at this.

 In particular, I would like to thank William Lam (tip o' the hat to you, Sir), as without his help things would be very different.
-It was William who provided the solution that allows persistence of the network configuration across reboots.
+It was William who provided the solution that allows automatic load of the modules at boot and persistence of the network configuration across reboots.
 If you have a chance, stop by [virtuallyGhetto](http://www.virtuallyghetto.com) and show you appreciation.

 ## The story